-- a) Assist the County in the Preservation of the Coconut Grove Playhouse - b) Preserve, enhance and promote the story of Charles Avenue - c) Create a grant program to help owners of historic structures, particularly the area's shotgun homes and complete at least 30 such projects.
+- a) Assist owners of dilapidated historic structures to restore them. - b) Preserve, enhance and promote the story of Charles Avenue - c) Create a grant program to help owners of historic structures, particularly the area's shotgun homes and complete at least 30 such projects.